-With over 30 years of rail and bridge experience, HRS Services use rope access and other techniques to solve difficult access problems and provide our clients with cost effective and safe solutions.
+With over 30 years of rail and bridge experience, HRS Services use rope access, drones and other techniques to solve difficult access problems and provide our clients with cost effective and safe solutions.

-By using rope access, the benefits to you are the possession times required can be dramatically reduced, along with the costs of hiring access equipment.
-Using HRS’s rope access team can be substantially cheaper then erecting scaffolding.
+By using rope access, drones and other ways of working at height the benefits to you are the possession times required can be dramatically reduced, along with the costs of hiring access equipment.
+Using HRS’s drones or rope access team can be substantially cheaper then erecting scaffolding.

 With over 30 years providing a range of difficult access solutions, HRS really do have the experience and knowledge that you need.
 HRS have carried out bridge works on everything from a small simple bridge examination to working on some of the UK’s most famous bridges.
 Here are just some examples: Forth Rail Bridge, Gateshead Millennium Bridge, Tamar Bridge, Britannia Bridge, Transporter Bridge, plus many other bridges including a wide range of bridges for Network Rail across the UK and work on Medway Viaduct on the high speed one section of the Channel Tunnel Rail Link.
 Outside the UK, HRS have worked on Tagus Suspension Bridge in Portugal.

 For more examples, case studies and photos, please click on Gallery and Case Studies or for more information please contact the HRS Rope Access team on 0800 030 4391 or e-mail email@example.com